BilkentCompGen/BilkentCompGen.github.io/team/_posts/2019-09-01-oğuzhan-özçelik.md

 alumni: true
 ---

-I am a senior year computer science student at Bilkent University right now (as of September 2022).
 I am interested in algorithms & data structures and I have been doing competitive programming for years, or I used to do...
 I advanced to ICPC World Finals in 2021 which was held in Moscow.
 In 2022 summer, I was a part of Alkanlab London gang (there are a lot of people from Alkanlab there as I have heard of) where I did an internship at Meta.
-Other than serious stuff, I love chocolates, sleep, basketball and music (you may find me a bit "keko" but I am a big fan of arabesk :D)
+Other than serious stuff, I love chocolates, sleep, basketball and music (you may find me a bit "keko" but I am a big fan of arabesque music :D)

 ### Education

-- B. Sc., Computer Science, 2018-2023 (expected)
+- B. Sc., Computer Science, 2018-2023
   - [Bilkent University](http://www.cs.bilkent.edu.tr/), Ankara, Turkey